 What is your favorite photography accessory?

 Wireless triggering system.
 It makes me have total control over the flashes and the camera even from a distance.

 What piece of equipment would you most like to get but don’t have yet?

 How important is Photoshop or other image editing software in your final images?

 It is as important as the darkroom.
 I used it when I started photography years ago.

 What do you think the future holds for you?
 Where do you see yourself in the next few years?

 I see myself where I am right now, Roatan, a beautiful island in the Caribbean Sea.
 Here I am starting a new project about environmental awareness using photography workshops as a tool.
 I think that photography is a great tool for learning and growing.
 When you work on a project, you need to study your subject.
 In order to get realistic and honest true images of the reality you are photographing you need time to learn about it and feel part of it, that takes time and a lot of learning and that also makes you see things in different ways, helping you to grow both intellectually and socially.
-I have worked and travelled so much and learned so much thanks to photography that I think it is time for me to share all this and help people to have a more rich and fruitful approach to photography.
+I have worked and traveled so much and learned so much thanks to photography that I think it is time for me to share all this and help people to have a more rich and fruitful approach to photography.